01 February 2021

 Xenofon Strakosas and Maria Seitanidou in the lab.

 Xenofon Strakosas and Maria Seitanidou in the Laboratory of Organic Electronics, are co-principal authors of the paper now published in Science Advances.
-Thor Balkhed
+Photographer: Thor Balkhed

 Approximately 6% of the world’s population suffer from neurological diseases such as epilepsy, Parkinson’s disease, and chronic pain.
 However, currently available drug delivery methods – mainly tablets and injections – place the drug in locations where it is not required.
 This can lead to side effects that harm the patient.